Bonaire Aruba Bonaire And Curacao Travel Guide

 Refreshing choices.

 Bonaire is a leader in sustainable tourism.
-Many restaurants source local produce where you can, backing island efforts.
+Many restaurants source local produce a place you can, backing island efforts.

-Support area establishments by dining at small, family-run eateries and trying traditional Bonairean dishes.
+Support area establishments by dining at small, family-mom-and-pop restaurants and trying traditional Bonairean dishes.

-For a quick, flavorful, and budget-friendly meal, seek out the food trucks ("foodies") located around Kralendijk.
+For a swift, flavorful, and budget-friendly meal, seek out the food trucks ("foodies") located around Kralendijk.

-Embrace the island's unique blend of flavors, from fresh seafood to hearty stews.
-Remember to:
+Embrace the island's unique blend of tastes, from recently made seafood to hearty stews.
+Be sure to: